keldefrawy/keldefrawy.github.io/_rd_articles/hrl-mission-driven-bargain.md

 3. **institutional options**, a bounded portfolio of uncertain work evaluated by learning and hard kill criteria.

 Conflating the three makes every tool pretend to be a deliverable and every speculative idea pretend to have a customer.
 Separating them makes costs and accountability more visible.

+## What would falsify the role-conversion concern?

+The concern that a mission laboratory becomes a portfolio of engineering tasks should be rejected for any technical area in which longitudinal evidence shows that:

+- important questions continue to originate inside the laboratory and survive sponsor disagreement;
+- integration failures generate new research programs rather than only contract modifications;
+- teams, specialist roles, tools, and apprentices persist and improve across unrelated awards;
+- capability exercises demonstrate readiness that ordinary contracting could not supply on the same horizon;
+- negative results and abandoned approaches alter later work; and
+- transitions produce maintained mission or commercial use without consuming the exploratory base.

+It should also be rejected if task-ordered arrangements produce the same capability at lower total cost and reconstitute it quickly after gaps.
+In that world, the long-lived laboratory adds little beyond branding and facilities.

+The opposite evidence would strengthen the concern: stable revenue with declining researcher initiation, repeated rebuilding of common tools, senior experts used mainly as proposal credentials, or successful deliverables followed by no reusable team.
+The unit of analysis must be the technical capability and period, not HRL as one permanent verdict.

 ## Five different verdicts